VDA5050/VDA5050/VDA5050_EN.md

 All keywords are case sensitive.
 All field names are in camelCase.
-All enumerations are in UPPERCASE without underscores.

 ### 7.1.1 Optional fields

-If a variable is marked as optional, it means that it is optional for the sender because the variable might not be applicable in certain cases (e.g., when the fleet control sends an order to a mobile robot, some mobile robots plan their trajectory themselves and the field `trajectory` within the `edge` object of the order can be omitted).
+If a variable is marked as optional, it is optional for the sender as the variable might not be applicable in certain cases (e.g., when the fleet control sends an order to a mobile robot, some mobile robots plan their trajectory themselves and the field `trajectory` within the `edge` object of the order can be omitted).

 If the mobile robot receives a message that contains a field which is marked as optional in this protocol, the mobile robot is expected to act accordingly and cannot ignore the field.
 If the mobile robot cannot process the message accordingly then the expected behavior is to communicate this with an error of type 'UNSUPPORTED_PARAMETER' and error level 'CRITICAL' and to reject the order.